thinkingserious/api-design-with-apiaryio-python-and-flask/README.md

 This code is not production ready.
 It is meant to help you rapidly create an API prototype.
 You can find interactive APIary.io documentation [here](http://docs.todo8.apiary.io).
 The Blueprint used to create this documenation can be found in docs-blueprint.md.
 Note that you will want to look at the raw document.

-There is a companion blog post, yet to published, that walks through the entire process to build this app from scratch.
-When it's live, I'll post the link here.
+There is a [companion blog post](http://sendgrid.com/blog/quickly-prototype-apis-apiary/) at SendGrid's blog that will be available Wednesday (2/19/14) evening.

 ## Setup